giannicastillo/taskmgmt-reactjava-fullstack/README.md

 # List of Action Items

-The List displayed shows action itmes and their deadlines as well as if they were completed (represented as true or false).
+The list displayed shows action items and their deadlines as well as if these items were completed (represented as true or false).

 The list also has buttons added which give the user options to update, delete, or create a new Action Item.